 We might be swayed to lose grip of the faith and hope we once had, but we dare not do that.
 The recent conviction of Derek Chauvin of murder and manslaughter in the death of George Floyd is a harbinger of the kind of justice that gives rise to the dawning of a new day.

 Not that we should revel in the justice handed down by courts in response to another life unjustly taken.
-It is necessary justice, but it isn’t the justice King dreamed: the kind of justice and righteous living characterized by little black boys and black girls holding hands with little white boys and white girls as brothers and sisters – the kind of justice that doesn’t need the force of law.
+It is necessary justice, but it isn’t the justice King dreamed of: the kind of justice and righteous living characterized by little black boys and black girls holding hands with little white boys and white girls as brothers and sisters – the kind of justice that doesn’t need the force of law behind because it lives in our hearts.

 Thus, Dr. King said in his speech “Where Do We Go From Here?”
 Delivered at the 11th Annual SCLC Convention in Atlanta, Georgia, on 16 August 1967: